 Blogs are backwards from a book, so the oldest posts are the first.
 So you could technically go back to the beginning and go forward through the blog.
 I strive to do the genealogy in a chronological manner but not always for this is also a story about their lives and family connections which make it very complicated.
 When I start writing about a family, I do a summary post of the family of a specific couple listing their children and then try to follow it with more detailed posts about the children and their families if it works within the concept of the blog.
 If you see revisiting in the title it means I have found new information or am going back to that person or couple and adding more detail.

 GOSS – Solomon Goss and Olive Scott Goss

 This page will be devoted to Solomon Goss and Olive (Scott) Goss and lives.
-I am not done with this couple, so more posts will be added in time.

 - Welcome, dated July 2, 2011.
 This is an overview of how Solomon Goss ties into the Goss, Delano, Spracklin and Keller families.

 - Previous Travels in Search of Family History, July 2, 2011